Become a GLOBE Partner

 GLOBE Partners (Country Coordinators and U.S. Partners) facilitate the implementation of GLOBE in their country or within a service area of their country.
 Partners recruit GLOBE schools, as well as provide training opportunities and mentoring activities for GLOBE teachers to promote the teaching and learning of science, enhance environmental literacy and stewardship, and promote scientific discovery.

-This basic criterion is applied in the consideration of all U.S. Partners in all states and U.S. territories.
+This basic criterion is applied to U.S. Partners in all states and U.S. territories.
 Potential Partners must also demonstrate, in their application, the capacity to recruit, train, mentor, and conduct follow-up activities with the GLOBE teachers in the identified service area, with these efforts focused on capacity-building, programmatic sustainability, and support of student inquiry and research.

 Internationally, GLOBE is implemented through bilateral agreements between the U.S. government and governments of partner nations.
 Current countries are listed on the country page.
 If you would like information about becoming a GLOBE partner, please contact the GLOBE Help Desk.